athanie2003/to-do-list/README.md

 # To-Do-List
 Add tasks to do for the day.
-This helps organize daily objectives
+This helps organize daily objectives.

 ## Description
 Create a to-do list maker for users to list tasks.
 Allow users to add, delete, and edit tasks.
 User data must be saved after refreshing page.